shaunsaker/fat-buck-mobile/README.md

 ### App Builds

-1. Run the deploy script.
+1. Run the release script.
 This will update the `package.json` version and build fields, create a release branch and tag.

 ```
-yarn deploy 1.0.0
+yarn release 1.0.0
 ```

 1. Deploy to each platform: